prodskimaya/SDL2-Premake-Template/README.md

 SDL2 Premake Template

 ## Usage
-Clone this repository and run:
+Clone this repository and add your SDL2 directories the premake5.lua file.
+Next run:
 ```
 premake5 vs2019
 ```